Sanglorian/orcus/5e d6/5e d6 (working title).md

 *Slippery terrain:* A creature that moves onto slippery terrain for the first time in the phase or starts its movement on slippery terrain there must succeed on a Reflex save or fall prone.

 *Deep water:* While you’re swimming, each inch of movement costs 1 extra inch.
-Upon entering the water or starting the round in it, make a Fortitude save (Difficulty +1 if the figure is wearing heavy armor).
+Upon entering the water or starting the round in it, make a Fortitude save (Potency +1 if the figure is wearing heavy armor).
 On a failure, the figure's Speed falls to 0 for the round.

 Shallow water is just a variety of difficult terrain.

 *Barriers:* Ignore barriers that are less than half the model’s base diameter in height.
 Higher barriers must be vaulted (equal to or less than model’s height, like a fence) or climbed (greater than height, like a cliff).
 Vaulting costing no movement on the vertical, while climbing does.

-Make a Fortitude save (Difficulty +1 if the figure is wearing heavy armor), on a failure the model falls prone and takes a hit (Strength equal to the number of inches fallen; when a creature was only vaulting, it falls prone but takes no falling damage).
+Make a Fortitude save (Potency +1 if the figure is wearing heavy armor), on a failure the model falls prone and takes a hit (Strength equal to the number of inches fallen; when a creature was only vaulting, it falls prone but takes no falling damage).

 A figure adjacent to a barrier of 1” or less in width that is shorter than them threatens 1” beyond the barrier.

 *Gaps:* Ignore gaps that are less than half the model’s base diameter.
 Gaps that are no wider than the model’s base diameter can be jumped.
-Make a Fortitude save (Difficulty +1 if the figure is wearing heavy armor), on a failure the model falls through the gap.
+Make a Fortitude save (Potency +1 if the figure is wearing heavy armor), on a failure the model falls through the gap.

 # Combat Phase